khulnasoft/dockerswarm/docs/traefik.md

 ## Distributed Let's Encrypt

-There was a guide in khulnasoft.github.io/dockerswarm for setting up Traefik with Consul to store the Let's Encrypt certificates in a distributed way.
+There was a guide in DockerSwarm.rocks for setting up Traefik with Consul to store the Let's Encrypt certificates in a distributed way.

 Nevertheless, that technique was fragile and error prone.
 Because of that, the Traefik team disabled that functionality in Traefik version 2.